gdiaz384/py3TranslateLLM/wiki/pages/fairseq-installation-guide.markdown

             - Make sure to "Add to Path" is selected during installation.
 - [pytorch](//pytorch.org) contains is a table showing the official installation commands.
     - Getting started with fairseq and PyTorch GPU processing:
-        - Can be very error prone in the real world due different hardware, operating systems, driver versions, and CUDA library versions.
+        - Can be very error prone in the real world due different hardware, operating systems, driver versions, Python versions, and CUDA library versions.
+        - Requires very large downloads, 2.4GB+ possibly multiple times if any debugging is required.
+        - The only benefit is faster processing.
+CPU processing is slower, but it still works.
         - PyTorch has CUDA but not OpenCL support, so it really only works reliably with Nvidia GPUs as of 2024 January.
             - Newer versions of PyTorch do support [ROCm](//rocm.docs.amd.com/en/latest/what-is-rocm.html) on [Linux](//rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html) for use with AMD GPUs, but very few AMD GPUs are currently compatible in that exact configuration.
             - The [Windows](//rocm.docs.amd.com/projects/install-on-windows/en/latest/reference/system-requirements.html) versions of ROCm support more GPUs but there are no PyTorch builds for Windows that use it.
-            - In addition, fairseq needs to be updated to enable using PyTorch's ROCm support in contrast to CPU and CUDA which are already supported.
+            - In addition, fairseq needs to be updated to enable using PyTorch's ROCm support in contrast to CPU and CUDA which are already supported in fairseq.
-            - Support for AMD GPUs and Windows may improve in the future.
+            - Support for AMD GPUs may improve in the future, but for now only Nvidia GPUs work with fairseq, especially if using Windows.
-        - Requires very large downloads, 2.4GB+ possibly multiple times if any debugging is required.
-        - The only benefit is faster processing.
-CPU processing is slower, but it still works.
-    - For those reasons, it is strongly recommended to install the CPU version of torch first in order to verify fairseq actually works in the local environment.
-Once the software stack has been verified to work with PyTorch (CPU), it is a (relatively) simple matter to switch it to PyTorch (GPU) later.
+    - For those reasons, it is strongly recommended to install the CPU version of PyTorch first in order to verify fairseq actually works in the local environment.
+Once the software stack has been verified to work with PyTorch CPU, it is a relatively simple matter to switch it to PyTorch GPU later.
     - Please refer to the official installation table, but here are some examples:
         - Latest stable PyTorch CPU:
             - `pip install torch torchvision torchaudio`